 Anecdotal evidence we have heard also suggests this honey does not cause blood sugar to spike and is often used locally by diabetics.(This is not a medical claim- please consult your doctor if you are diabetic).
 It is also known to be beneficial for lung health.

 Arbutus honey is extremely rare and made in limited quantities and not necessarily every year, we source our Arbutus honey from 3 different sources each of which are quite distinct in character.
-This year Joao and Mario, both local Monchique beekeepers produced all our Arbutus honey.and they are pretty indistinguishable.
+This year Fernando one of very best beekeepers produced all our Arbutus honey.and it is superb.
+Not too bitter, Very palatable.

 The Arbutus honey you buy can vary in flavour and texture over time depending on which source it came from.
 Some are very bitter and some are sweeter with a small percentage of Portuguese heather or Eucalyptus.
 They are all wonderful and beneficial.
 Arbutus honey is typically very expensive, but we try to bring it to you at a reasonable price so it remains accessible and not exclusive or prohibitive like active Manuka honey.